 Indeed, there are a number of ways to measure the success or failure of a customer success program.
 Whichever KPIs an organization uses, it’s important to keep in mind the importance of measuring value delivered to both customer and organization.
 Here are three customer success KPIs that capture internal and external value well.
 For an expanded list, see our list of six customer success KPIs you should care about.

 Customers come, customers go—it’s an unfortunate but necessary part of business.
 As a performance metric, though, customer churn can be highly useful in understanding the reasons why customers churn.
-With this information, customer success managers can help organization improve problematic customer touchpoints and churn smarter.
+With this information, customer success managers can help organizations improve problematic customer touchpoints and churn smarter.

 Net Promoter Score (NPS)